The Department of Chemistry and Biochemistry at SDSU offers the following degrees:

 A. Guidance for Personal Statement (1 to 1 ½ pages)

-2. Describe your education up to the present.
+- Describe your education up to the present.
 How has your education helped you meet your long-term goals and what are your next steps to achieve your goals?
 An important aspect of reaching significant goals is motivation; please give concrete examples that illustrate your motivation.
-Include adverse events that have had a negative impact on your life, and what lessons you learned.
+You may choose to include examples of how you have overcome adversity.

-3. Describe your research experiences.
-Briefly summarize each research project and the duration and on average how many hours a week you spent.
+- Describe your research experiences.
+Briefly summarize each research project, including the duration of the project and an estimate of how much time you spent on it.
 Who was your research advisor for each research experience?
 Describe both overall goals and your contribution to these project(s).
-How many others worked on each project and what percentage was your effort?
+How many others worked on each project and what were your contributions?
 Summarize which techniques and instrumentation you mastered.
 Did your research experience result in a presentation, poster or publication?
 If so, describe where and if possible give a citation.

 Financial Assistance

 Financial support for qualified graduate students may be provided in the form of research and teaching assistantships.
 Typically, most candidates admitted to the program are supported on teaching assistantships, and may be supported on research or teaching assistantships for subsequent years.
 Research assistantships are arranged between the student and their faculty research advisor, whereas teaching assistantships are administered through the department.
-Please be aware that the printed Graduate Bulletin is the official publication for San Diego State University regarding graduate requirements and procedures.
+Please be aware that the Course Catalog is the official publication for San Diego State University regarding graduate requirements and procedures.

 If you have any questions concerning our graduate programs, please do not hesitate to contact us by email (cheminfo@sdsu.edu) or phone (619-594-5595).